dasiths/dasiths.github.io/_posts/2020-06-08-database-project-conversion-to-migrations.md

     - As you can see I put the `Initial_Migration.sql` in the `Migrations` folder and prefixed it with `000001`.
 All subsequent migration will have the next sequence.

     - I also have `PostDeployment` and `PreDeployment` folders.
-I've organized Stored Procedures and Functions in their own respective folders but that is not required.
-This is where you need to put the individually exported SQL files from our preparation steps before.
+I've organized Stored Procedures and Functions in their own respective folders but that is optional.
+This is where you need to put the individually exported SQL files (`PostDeployment` folder) from our preparation steps before.

-    - There are also environment specific folders which also have their own specific Pre and Post deployment folder.
-This gives you the ability to customisations based on the environment as well.
+    - There are environment specific folders which also have their own specific Pre and Post deployment folders.
+This gives you the ability to do customisations based on the environment if required.
 Once you see the migration runner code it will make more sense.

-    - DbUp uses the fully qualified file name with the namespace to order things and we make use of this to suffix or nest folders to enforce the order of scripts.
+    - DbUp uses the fully qualified file name with the namespace to figure out the order of execution and we make use of the filename suffix or nested folders (Namespace) to enforce our desired order.

 2. I use config transforms to transform the `AppConfig` based on the build quality via the [SlowCheetah extension](https://www.c-sharpcorner.com/article/transform-config-using-slow-cheetah/).